intikhabalam/SPE/README.md

 From this menu we will now create the folowing variables and secret

 Variables:
-1. AZURE_SERVICEPRICIPAL_CLIENT_ID : This is an App registration created to allow the pipeline to deploy into your subscription
+1. AZURE_SERVICEPRICIPAL_CLIENT_ID : This is an App registration created to allow the pipeline to deploy into your subscription.
+See Step 1.2
-2. AZURE_TENANT_ID:
+2. AZURE_TENANT_ID: This is the azure tenant ID.
 3. SHAREPOINT_ADMIN_SITE_URL : This is the SharePoint administration site.
 This is in the format https://<TenantName>-admin.sharepoint.com

 Secret: